DjaySplash/DjaySplash/README.md

 - 👋 Hi, I’m @DjaySplash
-- 👀 I’m interested in Bictoin Infrastructure Development
+- 👀 I’m interested in Bitcoin Infrastructure Development
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on development of Lightning Network and Bitcoin Core node software
 - 📫 How to reach me...